Meller's chameleon: Description

+The long tongue can reach prey up to 20 in away.

 Diet and reproduction

-Like most chameleons, Meller's are strict carnivores eating insects, smaller lizards, spiders, crickets, worms, and caterpillars.
+Like most chameleons, Meller's chameleon is a strict carnivore, eating insects, smaller lizards, spiders, crickets, worms, and caterpillars.
 Large specimens have been known to eat small birds.

 Females annually produce a single clutch of up to 80 eggs.
-Newborn Meller's chameleons are about 4 in in length and must be fed Drosophilidae and tiny crickets for the first three weeks of their lives.
+Newborn Meller's chameleons are about 4 in in length and in captivity must be fed Drosophilidae and tiny crickets for the first three weeks of their lives.
 Afterwards, they accept house flies and larger insect prey including crickets, locusts, silkworms, and cockroaches.
 They may live as long as twelve years.

 Captivity

-T. melleri specimens vary from timid to moderately aggressive towards humans, with some specimens being reported as friendly.
+Trioceros melleri specimens vary from timid to moderately aggressive towards humans, with some specimens being reported as friendly.
 Wild caught specimens of T. melleri have fared poorly in captivity, often imported with heavy parasite loads, they have a high mortality rate.
 The species has been successfully bred in captivity as long as specific requirements are met and are recommended for advanced hobbyists.